Omaha police arrest man in connection with fatal Carter Lake crash

-Pierre Brayman, 39, has already been charged with leaving the scene of an accident that killed passenger Tiffany Brayman, 37, at Carter Lake Shore Drive and Cornish Boulevard on April 26.
-Police said Pierre Brayman fled on foot after the lone vehicle involved, a 2000 Ford F-150 pickup truck, left the road and rolled.
-He was the alleged driver of the pickup.
+Pierre Brayman, 39, has been charged with leaving the scene of an accident that killed his wife, passenger Tiffany Brayman, 37, at Carter Lake Shore Drive and Cornish Boulevard on April 26.
+Police said Pierre Brayman ran after the lone vehicle involved, a 2000 Ford F-150 pickup truck, left the road and rolled.
+He allegedly was the driver of the pickup.

 Tiffany Brayman was ejected from the vehicle.
 She was pronounced dead at the Nebraska Medical Center.